Roboy/roboy-ros-control/README.md

 Ros control provides ros control hierarchy for roboy (v2.0) hardware.
 If you have any questions feel free to contact one of the team members from [rosifying team](https://devanthro.atlassian.net/wiki/display/RM/ROSifying+Myorobotics+Development), or [simulations team](https://devanthro.atlassian.net/wiki/display/SIM/Simulations).
 # Installation from launchpad ppa
+Please note, that this version assumes [ROS indigo](http://wiki.ros.org/indigo/Installation/Ubuntu) to be installed on your system.
-## add the ppas to your apt source list
+### add the ppas to your apt source list
 ```
 #!bash
 sudo add-apt-repository -y ppa:letrend/ros-indigo-controller-interface